jundalisay/spblist/content/en/research/sarkar/idea/chapter-04.md

 **Mind cannot maintain its existence without objectivity.** *

-> *Superphysics Note: We say that mind must always have an object.
-To get over a bad or painful event, simply give your mind a new, positive object
+{{< n n="We say that mind must always have an object.
+To get over a bad or painful event, simply give your mind a new, positive object " >}}

 During its course of creation, mind automatically gets an objectivity in the form of the done ego or static “I”.